AshutoshChaudhary-lgtm/go-web-crawler/README.md

 - **Parsing**: The `Parser` struct processes the HTML content and returns a structured representation of the document.
 - **Extracting Links**: The `Extractor` struct extracts all links from the parsed HTML document.
 - **Managing Crawls**: The `Manager` struct oversees the crawling process, tracking visited URLs and implementing crawling strategies.
+- **Respecting robots.txt**: The `Manager` struct checks the `robots.txt` file of the website to ensure compliance with the site's crawling policies.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any enhancements or bug fixes.